Frequently Asked Questions

 What is your recommended solder profile?

-We have solder profile recommendations for hand soldering, SMT reflow and wave soldering processes.
-You can find our recommendations here.
+We have solder profile recommendations for hand soldering, SMT re-flow and wave soldering processes.
+Visit our soldering profiles page for more information.

 What are the different seal ratings and what do they mean?